-(HINT: You will want to use string slicing to check if the string ends with "ology".
+(HINT: You will want to use string slicing to check if the string begins with "pre" or "post" and to print out the word without those parts.
 Review Lecture 09 (Strings) for details on how to use slicing.)

-You may not use any built-in Python methods, such as endswith(), to check if the string ends in "ology" or not.
+You may not use any built-in Python methods, such as beginswith(), to check if the string begins with "pre"/"post" or not.

-Here is some sample output for hw4\part5.py, with the user input in blue.
+Here is some sample output for hw4_part5.py, with the user input in blue.
 (Yours does not have to match this word for word, but it should be similar.)